gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 will be initiated during that time, it will fail and the Association will also fail.

-Once initiated, no traffic will be sent over the DTLS Restart connection so that both endpoints will know exactly the right DTLS record number that will be sent.
+Once initiated, no traffic will be sent over the Restart DTLS connection so that both endpoints will have a known DTLS record state.

 ### Handshake of further DTLS Restart connection {#further-dtls-restart-connection}